ivorscott/blog2/content/posts/2020-01-08-the-ultimate-go-and-react-development-setup-with-docker-part-1.md

 # Conclusion

 I hope you've learned a bunch about how you can build the ultimate Go and React development setup with Docker.
 No matter what language you use on the client or server side, the basic principles still apply.
 Enjoy improving your own developer workflow.
 Happy Coding.

+In the [next post](ultimate-go-react-development-setup-with-docker-part2) I discuss transitioning to Go, the challenges to expect and where to get help.